 If you have a large home, say 1500+ sq. ft., then you will find that you have to empty the Shark F80’s dustbin at least twice during a vacuuming session.
 This means you will probably need to empty the dustbin about the same time you change batteries.
 We think this is still much easier than dealing with a large corded vacuum.

 The F80’s attachments are simple and typical for a stick vacuum.
 The upholstery tool on the left is great for vacuuming dog hair and dust that’s stuck on a couch.
 Given that you have about 37 inches of reach from the handheld to the end of the wand, with the cleaner head detached, the vacuum can easily reach a typical ceiling or fan.

 Some Shark upright vacuums come with a motorized brush tool that can be used to clean stairs and upholstery.
 You don’t get anything like that with their stick vacuums, but the upholstery tool is effective in removing pet hair and other stuck-on debris that clings to fabric.

 Other Design Considerations

 We showed you the MultiFLEX feature at the beginning of this review and it’s

-In this test we used oats and almonds to see how well the F80 performed with small and larger debris.
+In this test, we used oats and almonds to see how well the F80 performed with small and large debris.
 The oats tend to cling to the carpet fibers, and you can see in a single back/forward pass majority of the oats are picked up and all of the almonds are picked up.
 It does take an additional pass to pick up the remainder of the oats.

 This is really great performance and the front brush roll allows the vacuum to pull in large debris that otherwise would get pushed forward by the front of the cleaner head instead of entering the suction area.